muayKenny/nomic-demo-search-app/README.md

 1. Place this repository in a local folder on your machine.
 It already contains a git repository.

-2. Install the npm dependencies
+2. Install the npm dependencies with `npm i`

 3. Create a `.env` file in the root of the project with the following content: